 Parts of a Stereo Microscope

 Every component of the stereo microscope has its own function.
-The parts included with this type of microscope can vary greatly depending on the configuration & uses it will serve.
-Each part of the stereo microscope is labeled in the diagram below.
+The parts included with this type of microscope can vary greatly depending on the configuration and uses it will serve.
+Each part of a stereo microscope is labeled in the diagram below.
+This example is a typical classroom type stereo microscope with track stand and built-in illumination.

-- Ocular lens: These are the eyepieces through which the viewer looks at the specimen.
+- Ocular Lens: These are the eyepieces through which the viewer looks at the specimen.
 The eyepieces are typically set at 10x magnification.
-It is also possible to upgrade to a higher magnification levels.
+It is also possible to upgrade to a higher magnification level.

 - Focus Knob: Stereo microscopes usually have one focus knob.
 Helps move the head of the microscope up and down to bring a sharp image of the object.
 Most dissecting microscopes have standard "rack and pinion" focusing.
 Rack is the track with teeth and pinion is the gear that rides on the teeth.
 The knob helps the pinion move along the rack.